Redox Principles (OIL RIG)

 An oxidation state is a formal charge assigned to an atom, assuming all bonds are completely ionic.
 It lets us track electron transfer in complex molecules.

-- Sum in a neutral compound = 0; in a polyatomic ion = ion charge
+- Sum of oxidation states in polyatomic ion = overall charge on ion.

 Assign oxidation states to every element on both sides.
 If any element's oxidation number changes, it is a redox reaction.
 If no elements change, it is not redox (e.g. Acid-base neutralisation).